It’s fair to say Emmanuel Adebayor isn’t universally appreciated, but it shouldn’t be forgotten just how good he was for a while at Arsenal.

-To say Adebayor is controversial would be a mild understatement at best; indeed it’s difficult to remember any other footballer over the past decade who sharply divides opinion more.
+To say Adebayor is controversial would be a mild understatement at best.
+It’s difficult to remember any other footballer over the past decade who sharply divides opinion more.

 The discussions surrounding the 33-year-old largely centre on his commitment to the game – or lack thereof – and the arguments are so ferocious that it’s easy for his undoubted talent to become forgotten, a sideshow to the circus that surrounds him.

-He joined Arsenal in the 2006 winter transfer window to as much fanfare as one would reasonably expect for a relatively unknown £3million signing from Monaco.
+He joined the Gunners in the 2006 winter transfer window to as much fanfare as one would reasonably expect for a relatively unknown £3million signing from Monaco.

 When Adebayor, a Togo international of Nigerian origins, turned up and took the number 25 shirt, there were lazy comparisons with the man who wore the jersey before him.
 But while Kanu was renowned for his close control and silky touch, Adebayor in 2006 was still raw, unrefined magic.